 1904-1922

 Gordon Russell was born in 1892 and moved to the village of Broadway at the age of 12.
-Sydney Bolton Russell, Gordon’s father, purchased an inn, The Lygon Arms, in 1904 with the aim of turning it into a country hotel.
-Gordon attended school in Chipping Campden and left at the age of 16 to help with the family’s antique restoration and repair workshop (a business adjacent to the Lygon Arms which furnished the new hotel’s rooms).
-Working alongside skilled craftsmen, and an awareness of the nearby Guild of Handicraft workshops in Campden, led to an increasing interest in furniture design and the Arts & Crafts Movement for Gordon; such was Gordon’s interest, that prior to the First World War he began to design a number of pieces.
+In 1904, his father, Sydney Bolton Russell, purchased The Lygon Arms with the intention of turning it into a country hotel.
+Gordon attended school in Chipping Campden, leaving at 16 to help with the family’s antique restoration and repair workshop, which furnished the new hotel’s rooms.
+Working with skilled craftsmen and being aware of the nearby Guild of Handicraft workshops in Campden sparked Gordon’s interest in furniture design and the Arts and Crafts Movement.
+Before the First World War, he began designing several pieces.

-In 1914 both Gordon and his brother Don volunteered for the Worcestershire Regiment and served with distinction throughout the war in France, surviving many of the horrific battles, including Passendale, Ypres and the Somme.
-Returning in 1918 Gordon, having witnessed so much destruction, was determined to create work that would be valued by future generations.
-With his father’s support, together they set up Russell and Sons in 1922 – an enterprise that eventually would become known world wide.
+In 1914, Gordon and his brother Don volunteered for the Worcestershire Regiment, serving with distinction in France and surviving many horrific battles, including Passchendaele, Ypres and the Somme.
+After returning in 1918, Gordon, moved by the destruction he had witnessed, was determined to create work that future generations would value.
+With his father’s support, they established Russell and Sons in 1922.

 1922 - 1930

-At the time Gordon embarked on ‘The Broadway Adventure’, as he termed it, he clearly supported the philosophy of the Arts & Crafts Movement in terms of working conditions, housing, education, design and craftsmanship; however, his view on production methods differed somewhat.
-Gordon was a strong believer in the blend of hand and machine as a way of making affordable furniture for the “decent, ordinary man”- a direct comparison to the Movement’s strict no machinery ethos.
+At the time Gordon embarked on what he termed “The Broadway Adventure,” he was clearly in tune with the philosophy of the Arts and Crafts Movement regarding working conditions, housing, education, design and craftsmanship.
+However, his view on production methods diverged somewhat.
+Gordon strongly believed in blending hand and machine work to create affordable furniture for the “decent, ordinary man,” contrasting with the Movement’s strict no-machinery ethos.

-The leading pioneers of the Arts & Crafts Movement were by and large architects – Ashbee, Lutyens, Gimson, Voysey – but Gordon did not receive any formal design training; instead he was self taught, through reading and observation of traditional skills.
-Perhaps due to this, Gordon was especially committed to apprenticeships which eventually led to an established business employing 100 craftsmen and management.
+The leading pioneers of the Arts and Crafts Movement were predominantly architects – Ashbee, Lutyens, Gimson and Voysey.
+In contrast, Gordon did not receive any formal design training; he was self-taught through reading and observing traditional skills.
+Perhaps because of this, Gordon was particularly committed to apprenticeships, which eventually led to an established business employing 100 craftsmen and managers.

-As well as establishing a successful company, Gordon had many individual achievements including his designs for metalwork and glassware, alongside furniture, and designing over 1,000 products.
-It was also during this period, 1929, he opened opened his first shop in Wigmore Street, London.
+In addition to building a successful company, Gordon achieved many individual accomplishments.
+He designed metalwork and glassware alongside furniture, creating over 1,000 products.
+It was also during this period that he opened his first shop on Wigmore Street, London.

 1930 - 1940

-In many ways this was the most challenging period for Gordon and his company.
-On the face of it, with a growing reputation, all seemed to be going well, but dark clouds were on the horizon with the great economic depression of the thirties.
+This was one of the most challenging periods for Gordon and his company.
+Despite a growing reputation, the great economic depression of the thirties loomed.

-The firm was now a leader in the field of design, working both in the retail and contract markets, furnishing hotels, colleges and offices.
-The success was to be short lived, however, as in 1939 Britain declared war on Germany and all furniture production ceased and turned to wartime contracts.
+The firm became a leader in design, working in both retail and contract markets, furnishing hotels, colleges and offices.
+However, in 1939, Britain declared war on Germany, and all furniture production shifted to wartime contracts.

 1939 - 1945

-During November 1940, the factory was hit by incendiary bombs dropped across Broadway by, it is said, a stray bomber being pursued by RAF night fighters.
-A very fine thatched mediaeval barn was lost – ironically it was being used to store materials- fabrics, rugs and records- transferred from the London showroom for safety which escaped any damage!
+In November 1940, the Broadway factory was hit by incendiary bombs from a stray bomber.
+A fine thatched medieval barn was lost, ironically while storing materials – fabrics, rugs, and records – transferred from the London showroom for safety.

-Gordon played a major public role throughout the war.
-He was appointed by the Government to lead the design panel set up to manufacture utility furniture CC41.
-The challenge was to find literally hundreds of small workshops able to design a range of standard furniture to meet the needs of those who had lost their homes through bombing, or were newly married.
-Although materials were in short supply, Gordon ensured that the furniture was well designed and well made – much of it remains in use to this day.
-In recognition of his contribution Gordon was awarded a CBE.
-In 1944 Gordon was invited to join the Board of Trade discussions to set up a national body to promote higher standards of industrial design.
-This would lead to a new and significant role in the post war years.
+Throughout the war, Gordon played a major public role.
+Appointed by the government to lead the design panel for manufacturing utility furniture (CC41), he faced the challenge of coordinating hundreds of small workshops to produce standard furniture for those who had lost homes to bombing or were newly married.
+Despite material shortages, Gordon ensured the furniture was well-designed and well-made, with much of it still in use today.
+For his contributions, Gordon was awarded a CBE.
+In 1944, he joined Board of Trade discussions to establish a national body promoting higher standards of industrial design, leading to a significant post-war role.

 1945 - 1967

-In 1955 Gordon was awarded a Knighthood in recognition of his services to Design and Industry.
-Following his retirement in 1959, he took a more active interest in the work of the Company, at the same time setting up his own consultancy.
-Retirement also enabled him to return to his home Kingcombe and to complete the house and garden – a project that had been his passion since 1925.
+In recognition of his services to design and industry, Gordon was awarded a knighthood in 1955.
+Though he officially retired in 1959, he took a more active interest in Gordon Russell Limited and set up his own consultancy too.
+Retirement also Gordon to complete his home and garden at Kingcombe, a project he had been passionate about since 1925.

 1967 - 1986

 By now, the firm had achieved international success.
-In 1980 Sir Gordon Russell died at Kingcombe at 88.
-His contribution to British Design was recognised worldwide, and he was an inspiration to all those who had the good fortune to know him.
-Ray Leigh was subsequently appointed Chairman until the firm was sold in 1986.
-Gordon Russell Obituary.
-The Times.
-8th October 1980.
+In 1980, Gordon died at Kingcombe aged 88.
+His contribution to British Design was recognised and celebrated worldwide.
+Ray became Chairman until the firm was sold in 1986.